-LLG agrees with the conclusions drawn above for this EIR Alternative.
-Even with a 25% reduction in the maximum enrollment, cumulative significant impacts would continue to occur given the constrained conditions forecasted along Rancho Bernardo Road, even without the development of the project.
+With a 25% reduction in the maximum enrollment under the "Reduced Project Alternative", cumulative significant impacts would be expected to continue to occur given the constrained conditions forecasted along Rancho Bernardo Road, even without the development of the project.
 Since LOS E and F operations are forecasted in Year 2035 without the development of the project, even a relatively low amount of traffic (500 ADT) would result in long-term cumulative impacts along Rancho Bernardo Road.